 The local courts gradually lost their importance, and criminal jurisdiction.
 In Queen Elizabeth's time it may be said the Nottingham Quarter Sessions of Magistrates apparently became superior to the local courts, or assumed to be so, for they overruled the directions given by the local courts, and gave orders as to what such courts must do.

 Felons.
-"The Bulwell Association for the Prosecution of Felons" is 06-Jun-2013 nd has an annual subscription dinner, Mr. J. G. Martin being the Clerk.
-It offers rewards in connection with of 06-Jun-2013 which are curious: thus, for information on conviction for "Incendiarism, murder, burglary, or highway robbery," £10 10s.
+"The Bulwell Association for the Prosecution of Felons" is an old and interesting society.
+It was formed in 1812, and has an annual subscription dinner, Mr. J. G. Martin being the Clerk.
+It offers rewards in connection with offences upon the property, or persons of members, which are curious: thus, for information on conviction for "Incendiarism, murder, burglary, or highway robbery," £10 10s.
 0d.; "Horse, beast, or sheep stealing, or malicious injury thereto," £8 8s.
 0d; "Larceny, etc.," £5 5s.
 0d.; "Malicious damage," £2 2s.
 0d.
 Constables and members are excluded from sharing the rewards.

 The Stocks.
 The Stocks stood in the Market Place, but old people have said that they remembered them standing by the side of the ford, east of the Leen, before the bridge was built, the ford being a little below the bridge.
 It is said that although the use of the stocks has become obsolete, some offences are still punishable by the offenders being placed in the stocks.
 Tradition says that Bob Piggin, a wheelwright, made the last stocks, about 1825. and was their first occupant.